 Tim Gaar was born in Colorado Springs, Colorado.
-His rookie guide year was on in 1991 on the Frying Pan River.
+His rookie guide year was in 1991 on the Frying Pan River.

 "I knew I wanted to be a fishing guide soon after starting to fly fish at age 14, and chose paths likely to get me here.
-I think what makes me a good guide is my love of rivers and fly fishing, 20+ years of experience, easy going and patient nature (I do not get frustrated or tense with people when things aren't going smoothly), and willingness to work hard to find fish."
+I think what makes me a good guide is my love of rivers and fly fishing, 20+ years of experience, my easy going and patient nature (I do not get frustrated or tense with people when things aren't going smoothly), and willingness to work hard to find fish."

 When asked about his guiding philosophy, Tim says, "To have a good time and enjoy being out there has got to be priority # 1.
 That being said, I'm not one to ever give up on the fishing, I keep trying and do whatever I can to get into fish, because you never know.
 Many of the best fish I've seen in the boat and most memorable days came on days that the overall catch rate or weather was poor."